 Cook the setain for a few minutes on each side, rotating until they are heated through and have achieved some crispy, browned, and even some slightly-blackened bits around the edges.
 Set aside.

 In a small bowl, stir together all of the ingredients for the spice mix.

 Add the serrano peppers to the remaining ginger garlic paste in your food processor and blitz again until they are incorporated.
 If not using a processor, simply mince them fine and mix them into your reserved paste.

 Heat 3T of vegan butter in a large sauce/sauté pan over medium heat.
 Add the chopped onion and sauté until it begins get tender, about 3-5 minutes.
 Add the rest of the ginger garlic paste that has been mixed with the hot peppers, and continue to cook for another 2-3 minutes until the onions are translucent.

 Dump the spices from the bowl into the mix, and stir everything until the the dish becomes very aromatic, about another minute or two.
 Then add the tomato sauce and bring the dish down to a simmer, stirring occasionally for about 20-30 minutes.

 Stir your chunks of seitan into the sauce and let them begin to heat through.
-Finally, add in the coconut milk and mix until the dish is nice and creamy and hot.
+Finally, add in the vegan heavy cream or coconut milk and mix until the dish is nice and creamy and hot.
 Garnish with cilantro and serve.